-This From the Lab scientific article on how the environment impacts your sleep was written by Russel M. Walters, PhD, chief science officer at Somn.
+This scientific article on how environment impacts your sleep was written by Russel M. Walters, PhD, chief science officer at Somn.

 The bed is the single location where we spend the most time and hence have the longest environmental exposure.
 And yet this environment is poorly described or understood and under studied.
 The environment impacts your sleep in many complex ways.
 The impact or effect size of each different environmental impact is small, but the overall impact of the sleep environment is likely clinically meaningful.